-The argument concerning curing cannabis is that if cannabis is improperly cured then the chemicals cannot perspire entirely.
-However there is no evidence to back this claim up, and there is actually refuting evidence that flushing removes
+The argument concerning curing cannabis is that if you improperly cure bud, then the chemicals cannot perspire entirely.
+However there is no evidence to back this claim up.

-All-in-all, there is currently no evidence to suggest that white ash always denotes high-quality cannabis while black ash denotes low-quality cannabis.
+All-in-all, there is currently no evidence to suggest that a white ash color always denotes high-quality cannabis while a black ash color denotes low-quality cannabis.
 According to Dr. Kusheef of Its Primo: